existme/MyDotFiles/help.md

 ║                           ║                                                              ║
 ╠═╣    Shortcut keys  ╠═════╬═════╣                                                        ║
 ║                           ║                                                              ║
-║ ctrl + h                  ║ Shows this file using vim                                    ║
+║ alt + h                   ║ Shows this file using vim                                    ║
 ║                           ║                                                              ║
 ╚═══════════════════════════╩══════════════════════════════════════════════════════════════╝